 So it breathes, it stretches and relax.
 It stretches just like your air sacs.
 So it is mimicking a small unit of [XX], but with simple device, we have been able to not only we communicate entire inflammatory response.
 So if we have bacteria on the air side, white blood cells stick to the capillary side might get through and engulf on the other side and you can watch this on your time, which is very important for the pharmaceutical industry because, they just don't screen drugs.

 They have to understand mechanisms to get these approved and also to prioritize which is the drug we spend at, next 100 million to go all the way with.
 Or if they have problems to work out the problem and find out which drug to put in.
 That same device we have new work, where we're remodeling diseases.

 We can model pulmonary edema which is, when you have fluid on the lung and we get same doses that drugs induce that has a side effect in humans.
 We get fluid shifting to the air space, we get blood clot formation which is exactly what you see in humans.
 But in humans, you don't see that until they die and you do a biopsy.

-Here we can see it in real time and we could screen for drugs to see what might prevent it, in fact we are working with pharmaceutical companies and out there we can test drugs and we can surely prevent them.
+Here, we can see it in real time that we could screen for drugs to see what might prevent it.
+In fact, we work in a pharmaceutical companies and we have datas that we can test drugs and we can surely prevent them.